arahmitz/adamblogstuff/content/posts/202601-creatingmadtools/index.md

 I remember discovering that last one through a video and navigating to Morgan Loomis' [website](http://morganloomis.com/).
 It was so cool to see someone with a whole page dedicating to their own tool package.
 It really inspired me to lean more into the technical side of the animation pipeline.

-This winter, while attending [Rigging Dojo](/posts/202509-riggingdojoenroll), I went deep into Maya again - and quickly onticed how much time I wasted clicking through nested menus just to freeze transforms, select hierarchy or delete history - the essential parts of Maya's rigging workflow.
+This winter, while attending [Rigging Dojo](/posts/202509-riggingdojoenroll), I went deep into Maya again - and quickly noticed how much time I wasted clicking through nested menus just to freeze transforms, select hierarchy or delete history - the essential parts of Maya's rigging workflow.
 ![Maya's space menu going through Edit -> Delete type -> History](/images/madtoolspost/madtools_maya.jpg "To get here you need to click <kbd>Space</kbd> -> `Edit` -> `Delete by Type` -> `History` or remember a **3 button** combination.")